Are you thinking about building a house in Minnesota?

 Where summer is the busiest time for home builders and contractors, you can get your ideal builder before they are backlogged with too many projects in the summer.
 Therefore your home will get more attention than if you were to build in the summer.

 Additional costs to the project, like labor and supplies, will be lower in the spring than compared to winter and summer as well, due to the nice weather.
+This will be especially nice if you are starting new construction on your dream home which could very well have a higher price per square foot.

-Learn more about our process and how Sustainable 9 can help you build the home of your dreams.
+Learn more about our process and how Sustainable 9 can help you build the new home of your dreams.
 If you’re looking for a modern, eco-friendly home, then give us a call today!